 The Proceedings of the New York State Communication Association publishes the Proceedings for the Convention of the New York State Communication Association.
 Papers are accepted to appear in the issue associated with the Convention in which they were presented.
 All papers, including those for the Undergraduate Student Papers, are blind peer-reviewed.
 Keynote addresses and GIFT panel submissions are not refereed.

-Research papers presented at the 75th Annual Conference (2017) of the New York State Communication Association - From Plato to Pixels: Honoring the Past, Celebrating the Present, Shaping the Future are being accepted for blind peer review for the conference Proceedings beginning immediately after the conference.
-We urge you to contribute your work.Submissions will be accepted until March 1, 2018
+Research papers presented at the 78th Annual Conference (2020) of the New York State Communication Association - Communication Conduct & Pragmatic Interplay are being accepted for blind peer review for the conference Proceedings beginning immediately.
+We urge you to contribute your work.Submissions will be accepted until March 1, 2021

 Reason and Respect (Journals)